reshmabidikar/slate/source/includes/_account.md

 ## Overdue

-The system can be configured to move `Account` through various [overdue](http://docs.killbill.io/0.20/userguide_subscription.html#components-overdue) , a.k.a. dunning state, when invoices are left unpaid.
+The system can be configured to move an `Account` through various [overdue](http://docs.killbill.io/0.20/userguide_subscription.html#components-overdue) (a.k.a. dunning) states when invoices are left unpaid.

 ### Retrieve overdue state for account

-This allows to retrieve the current overdue/dunning state for an `Account`.
+Retrieve the current overdue/dunning state for an `Account`.

 **HTTP Request**